Kingdom of Benin: City walls

 Estimates for the initial construction of the walls range from the first millennium to the mid-fifteenth century.
 According to Connah, oral tradition and travelers' accounts suggest a construction date of 1450–1500.
 It has been estimated that assuming a ten-hour work day, a labour force of 5,000 men could have completed the walls within 97 days, or by 2,421 men in 200 days.
 However, these estimates have been criticized for not taking into account the time it would have taken to extract the earth from an ever-deepening hole and the time it would have taken to heap the earth into a high bank.
 It is unknown whether slavery or some other type of labour was used in the construction of the walls.

 The walls were built of a ditch and dike structure; the ditch dug to form an inner moat with the excavated earth used to form the exterior rampart.

-The Benin Walls were partially demolished by the British in 1897 during their 1897 punitive expedition.
-Scattered pieces of the structure remain in Edo, with the vast majority of them being used by the locals for building purposes.
-What remains of the wall itself continues to be torn down for real estate developments in Nigeria.
+The rampart or wall and ditch/moat surrounding Benin City is estimated to have been approximately 12 kilometres (7.45 miles) in length.

-Fred Pearce wrote in New Scientist:
+There are also numerous other earthworks spread out across Edo State, of varying size, ranging from substantial embankments and ditches to slight boundary traces.
+Regarding these earthworks, Fred Pearce wrote in the New Scientist:

 They extend for some 16,000 km in all, in a mosaic of more than 500 interconnected settlement boundaries.
 They cover 2,510 sq. miles (6,500 square kilometres) and were all dug by the Edo people.
 In all, they are four times longer than the Great Wall of China, and consumed a hundred times more material than the Great Pyramid of Cheops.
 They took an estimated 150 million hours of digging to construct, and are perhaps the largest single archaeological phenomenon on the planet.

-Ethnomathematician Ron Eglash has discussed the planned layout of the city using fractals as the basis, not only in the city itself and the villages but even in the rooms of houses.
-He commented that "When Europeans first came to Africa, they considered the architecture very disorganised and thus primitive.
-It never occurred to them that the Africans might have been using a form of mathematics that they hadn't even discovered yet."